Equivariant Elliptic Cohomology and Mapping Stacks: Preliminaries

 \subsection{Derived stacks}

-We recall some basic definitions in derived algebraic geometry.
-Let $\CAlg$ be the $\infty$-category of simplicial commutative rings, and $\dAff=\CAlg^\op$ be the $\infty$-category of derived affine schemes.
+Let $\CAlg$ be the $\infty$-category of simplicial commutative rings, and be the $\infty$-category of derived affine schemes.
 We also use the name \emph{derived rings} for simplicial commutative rings.
-Constant simplicial commutative rings embed fully faithfully in simplicial commutative rings, and the embedding has a left adjoint corresponding to the ring of connected components functor $\pi_0$.
+Constant simplicial commutative rings embed fully faithfully in simplicial commutative rings, and the embedding has a left adjoint corresponding to the connected components functor, which is denoted $\pi_0$.
 We will refer to constant simplicial commutative rings as \emph{underived, classical}, or \emph{discrete} rings interchangeably.

 The $\infty$-category of derived prestacks is the $\infty$-category of functors from simplicial commutative rings to the $\infty$-category of spaces.
 The $\infty$-category of derived stacks is the $\infty$-category of (hypercomplete) sheaves on $\dAff$ with respect to the étale topology, $\dSt$.
 The category of derived stacks is naturally an $\infty$-topos.
-We denote by $\Spec$ the Yoneda embedding functor $\CAlg^\op\rightarrow\cP(\CAlg^\op)$.
+We denote by $\mathrm{Spec}$ the Yoneda embedding

-Analogously, we can define the $\infty$-category of presheaves on affine spaces as the $\infty$-category of functors $\cP(\mathrm{Aff})=\Fun(\mathrm{CRing},\cS)$ from classical commutative rings to the $\infty$-category of spaces.
+Analogously, let $\cP(\mathrm{Aff}):=\Fun(\mathrm{CRing},\cS)$ be $\infty$-category of presheaves over classical commutative rings.
 The $\infty$-category of hypercomplete sheaves on $\mathrm{CRing}$ with respect to the \'etale topology is the category of \emph{higher stacks}, $\St$.
-These embed fully faithfully in derived stacks; the embedding has a right adjoint called \emph{truncation} functor and denoted by $t_0$.
-We use the same language as for rings, by referring to derived stacks which are equivalent to their truncation as \emph{underived, classical} or \emph{discrete}.
+These embed fully faithfully in derived stacks; the embedding has a right adjoint called the \emph{truncation} functor and denoted by $t_0$.
+We refer to derived stacks which are equivalent to their truncation as \emph{underived, classical} or \emph{discrete}.

-In a relative setting, given a simplicial commutative ring $k$, we define $\CAlg_k$ to be the $\infty$-category of commutative simplicial $k$-algebras.
-We denote the $\infty$-category of derived prestacks over $k$, $\cP(\CAlg_k^\op)$, and the $\infty$-category of stacks over $k$, $\dSt_k$.
-If $k$ is a field of characteristic zero, the $\infty$-category $\CAlg_k$ is equivalent to the $\infty$-category $\mathrm{dg-cAlg}_{k}^{\le 0}$ of connective commutative dg algebras\footnote{This means that this dg-algebras are concentrated in nonpositive degrees in cohomological indexing convention.}.
+In a relative setting, given a simplicial commutative ring $R$, we define $\CAlg_R$ to be the $\infty$-category of commutative simplicial $R$-algebras.
+We denote the $\infty$-category of derived prestacks over $R$, $\cP(\CAlg_R^\op)$, and the $\infty$-category of stacks over $R$, $\dSt_R$.
+If $R=k$ is a field of characteristic zero, the $\infty$-category $\CAlg_k$ is equivalent to the $\infty$-category $\mathrm{dg-cAlg}_{k}^{\le 0}$ of connective commutative dg algebras, i.e. concentrated in nonpositive degrees in cohomological indexing convention.
 In this paper we mostly work in this setting.